 If you purchased or otherwise acquired the publicly traded common stock of Virtus during the period from January 25, 2013 and May 11, 2015, inclusive, and were damaged thereby, you may be entitled to receive money from the proposed settlement.
 To be eligible for a payment, you must submit a Claim Form to the Claims Administrator so that it is postmarked or electronically submitted no later than October 10, 2018.

-A Settlement Hearing will be held on October 24, 2018 before the Honorable William H. Pauley III, in the United States District Court for the Southern District of New York, Daniel Patrick Moynihan United States Courthouse, 500 Pearl Street, New York, NY 10007-1312, Courtroom 20B.
+A Settlement Hearing was held on October 24, 2018 before the Honorable William H. Pauley III, in the United States District Court for the Southern District of New York, Daniel Patrick Moynihan United States Courthouse, 500 Pearl Street, New York, NY 10007-1312, Courtroom 20B.

 If you have questions about the Settlement, please contact Labaton Sucharow at email@example.com or 1-888-218-6877, or contact the Claims Administrator, GCG at 1-866-680-8403.

 Information about the settlement can also be found at www.virtussecuritieslitigation.com.